Cherreads

 A very familiar one.

-It was her smile—Kushina's mischievous grin, the one she wore when she set traps and sat back to watch the chaos unfold.
+It was her smile, Kushina's mischievous grin, the one she wore when she set traps and sat back to watch the chaos unfold.

 Kakashi froze.

-But it was only Lord Third.
+But seeing it was Lord Third he lowered his gaurds.

-Kakashi sighed, relieved.
 "Lord Third… what brings you here?"

 Sarutobi smiled, eyes already scanning the room.
 "Just checking in on our little fox."

-As Kakashi bowed and fumbled a polite excuse, Menma suddenly chirped:
+As Kakashi bowed and fumbled a polite excuse, Menma suddenly chirped.

 "Ahhh, gagba, gangba!"